Written by: Taher Kameli, Esq.

 And that’s proving to be similar to those in the MPP program”, said Leah Chavarria, senior immigration attorney at Jewish Family Service of San Diego, a nonprofit organization that provides some legal assistance to immigrants.

 While the “Remain in Mexico” program is being challenged in litigation, it currently constitutes a significant obstacle for Central American asylum seekers to receive effective legal representation from US attorneys.
-With its years of experience in protecting immigrant rights, the Law Offices of Kameli and Associates has frequently overcome obstacles to provide effective representation for its clients.
-If you are an immigrant, and for whatever reason otherwise cannot engage competent counsel, please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000, for representation.
+With its years of experience in protecting immigrant rights, Kameli Law has frequently overcome obstacles to provide effective representation for its clients.
+If you are an immigrant, and for whatever reason otherwise cannot engage competent counsel, please contact the Kameli Law, at firstname.lastname@example.org or 312-233-1000, for representation.